mdelarocha/chatbot-java/README.md

 # chatbot-java
 Chatbot Program that Utilizes Twitter and Openweather APIs in real time in a freenode chat server.

+*You will need to havea a twitter account, login into dev.twitter.com and get your personal consumer and access keys.
+As well, subscribe to openweather.org for a free API key.

 1) Go to the following link: https://webchat.freenode.net

 2) Set a unique nickname in the server and connect to a channel of your choice, that is set by you in the Project2main.java of the folder.